edgeimpulse/firmware-st-b-l475e-iot01a/README.md

 1. Just press 'Run' in Visual Studio Code to build and debug.

 If the debugger does not properly detach, run `killall st-util`.

+## Updating the TensorFlow Lite for Microcontrollers library

+To update to a different commit of the TensorFlow Lite for Microcontrollers library, edit the script `update_tflite.sh` and include the new commit hash.
+Run the script from the parent directory of the firmware.

+This script also ensures the CMSIS libraries are the same version used by the TensorFlow Lite project.